Centre of Excellence

 Zinc deficiency can lead to various health conditions, particularly affecting growth, immune function, and skin health.
 In severe cases, it may cause acrodermatitis enteropathica, a rare disorder affecting zinc absorption.
 The condition particularly impacts growth in children and can delay sexual development.

-Several groups face higher risks of developing zinc deficiency:
+Several groups face higher risks of developing zinc deficiency.
+They are:

-Oysters contain the highest zinc concentration among all foods, providing 74.1 milligrams in a 3-ounce serving.
+Oysters contain the highest zinc concentration among all foods.
 Other excellent sources include:

 12 Health Benefits of Eating Mushrooms